coconut147/piMac/piMac_Systemcontroller/button.md

 ## Usage

-Interrupt driven approach, open points:

-- Is it possible to define a gpio

 The gpio has to be set as parameter in the constructor.
- Call ```????????``` frequently to operate the button driver.
- It will return ?????? to
+The gpio must be interrupt capable, otherwise this driver can't be used.

 #Button driver statemachine